Internal mini form

 Contact Us Today

 The brain’s white matter serves a vital purpose within the human body in that it transports impulses to gray matter cells.
 When a person suffers a periventricular leukomalacia injury, these functions are impaired.
 PVL is a strikingly common causal factor among children with Cerebral Palsy that leads to intellectual impairment and spasticity that require therapy and treatment.

 Brain injury – Damage to the white matter brain tissue

-Periventricular leukomalacia (PVL) is a type of brain damage that involves the periventricular white matter of the brain.
-Damage to white matter results in the death and decay of injured cells, leaving empty areas in the brain — called lateral ventricles, which fill with fluid (a condition called leukomalacia).
+Periventricular leukomalacia, or PVL, is a type of brain damage that involves the periventricular white matter of the brain.
+Damage to the white matter results in the death and decay of injured cells, leaving empty areas in the brain — called lateral ventricles, which fill with fluid (a condition called leukomalacia).

 The brain primarily consists of white matter and gray matter.
 Gray matter has neural cell bodies, which can initiate nerve impulses, while white matter transports impulses between gray matter cells.
 The periventricular white matter that surrounds two horseshoe shaped cavities in the brain is primarily responsible for the transmission of nerve impulses that control motor function.
 Damage in this area can result in spasticity and intellectual impairment.

 Myelin is an integral component of white matter that coats and essentially insulates cell pathways, promoting speedy transmission of nerve impulses.
 Damage to myelin slows and impedes nerve transmission, possibly impairing brain function.